OliverMineau/OpenTrackEditor/README.md

     - Click anywhere on the map to add a waypoint and create a track.
   - If a track is selected :
     - Click on the end points of the track to add waypoints from that end.
-    - Click on a wypoint in the middle of the track to add one besides it
+    - Click on a waypoint in the middle of the track to add one besides it

 - **Select tracks or segments :** <img src="images/tools/select.svg" width="20" style="vertical-align:middle;"/>
   - Select tracks :